nestauk/sg_covid_impact/reports/technical_report/4_results.md

 counting all tweets and only counting tweets from accounts tweeting at the beginning and end of the dataset.
 The distribution is significantly changed, with the latter appearing log-normally distributed.
-While only a small number of users have the maxiumum number of tweets, 3200, due to their frequent tweeting they may contribute a disproportionate number of tweets in the months for which their tweets contribute.
+While only a small number of users have the maxiumum number of tweets, 3200, due to their frequent tweeting they may contribute a disproportionate number of tweets in the months for which their tweets are present.
 To avoid the intricacies inherent in counting volume of tweets, we opt to compare compare proportions of tweets within a given timeframe when stratifying by factors such as sector, region etc.

 <div class=altair s3_path="tweets_new_users.json" static_path="tweets_new_users.png" id="fig:tweets_new_users">Left: New twitter users each year by SIC section.